 Method 6: Get the help of a Technician

 If nothing works with you, the last resort is to contact PlayStation Customer Support Service or just take your game console to a technician.
-There might be a serious hardware failure within PS4 that makes it crashing.
+There might be a serious hardware failure within PS4 that makes it crash.

-When PS4 keeps freezing, that might be a sign of a degradation of the hard drive or just some system conflicts.
+When PS4 keeps freezing, that might be a sign of degradation of the hard drive or just some system conflicts.
 Usually it’s easy to resolve that, but in some cases it’s real difficult.
 This article offers the most common solutions a regular user can carry out in order to revive a crashing PS4.

 Additionally, you can visit our PS4 Freezing Fix Guide for more details.